charlpcronje/bash.docs.cronje.me/README.md

 ```

-- This repo will become a sub-module of docs.devserv.me.
+- This repo will become a sub-module of docs.CRONje.ME.
 - Go to [./src/README.md](./src/README.md) for the root of this repo

 ## Synopsis